microsoft/STL/README.md

 and select the "Desktop development with C++" workload.

 If you want to participate in the STL's development, welcome!
 You can report issues, comment on pull requests, and learn about what we're working on.
-You can also submit pull requests to fix bugs or add features (see below).
+You can also submit pull requests to fix bugs or add features.
+See [CONTRIBUTING.md][]) for more information.

 Finally, you can take our code and use it in other apps and libraries (according to the terms of our license, like everything else).